 Problem-solving is not a science, but part art and part skill.
 I read this phrase and list of common practices for algorithm design in S.S.
 Skiena, The Algorithm Design Manual book.
 Skiena explains that this is one of the skills most worth developing.
 I've read other data-structures and algorithms books, and I've never found one like this one.
-Algorithm Design Manual - is very deep book and it is easy to understand
+Algorithm Design Manual - is a very deep book and it is easy to understand

-For example Skiena says: "Its unconventional approach is refreshing and keeps you interested.
+For example, Skiena says: "Its unconventional approach is refreshing and keeps you interested.
 I find myself coming back to it frequently, and always learning something new.
 The key to algorithm design (or any other problem-solving task) is to proceed by asking yourself questions to guide your thought process.
 What if we do this?
 What if we do that?
 Should you get stuck on the problem, the best thing to do is move onto the next question.
 In any group brainstorming session, the most useful person in the room is the one who keeps asking, “Why can’t we do it this way?” not the person who later tells them why, because she will eventually stumble on an approach that can’t be shot down."

 Written by a well-known, IEEE Computer Science teaching-award winner, this new edition is an essential learning tool for students needing a solid grounding in algorithms, as well as a uniquely comprehensive text/reference for professionals.
 The book is an algorithm-implementation treasure trove, and putting all of these implementations in one place was no small feat.
 The list of implementations and extensive bibliography make the book an invaluable resource for everyone.

-This newly expanded and updated second edition continues to take the "mystery" out of designing algorithms, and analyzing their efficacy and efficiency.
+This newly expanded and updated second edition continues to take the "mystery" out of designing algorithms and analyzing their efficacy and efficiency.
 Expanding on the first edition, the book now serves as the primary textbook of choice for algorithm design courses while maintaining its status as the premier practical reference guide to algorithms for programmers, researchers, and students.

 The reader-friendly Algorithm Design Manual provides straightforward access to combinatorial algorithms technology, stressing design over analysis.
 The first part, Techniques, provides accessible instruction on methods for designing and analyzing computer algorithms.
-The second part, Resources, is intended for browsing and reference, and comprises the catalog of algorithmic resources, implementations and an extensive bibliography.
+The second part, Resources, is intended for browsing and reference and comprises the catalog of algorithmic resources, implementations, and an extensive bibliography.

 - Do I really understand the problem?